From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback: Experiments

 \section{Experiments}

 We demonstrate the effectiveness of CLIC through a series of simulations and real-world experiments.
 In Section \ref{sec:exp:simulation}, we compare CLIC with state-of-the-art methods under various types of feedback.
 Section \ref{sec:exp:ablation} presents an ablation study, analyzing the impact of key parameters and design choices.
-In Section \ref{sec:exp:toy_exp}, a 2D toy experiment highlights how CLIC prevents overfitting.
-Finally, Section \ref{sec:exp:real_rotbo} showcases the performance of CLIC in real-robot experiments.
+Section~\ref{sec:exp:toy_exp} uses a 2D toy problem to visualize how different supervision objectives shape the learned energy landscape under noisy feedback.
+Finally, Section \ref{sec:exp:real_rotbo} validates the performance of CLIC in real-robot experiments.